TejasViswa/PIC10A_1D/Week4/Solutions2.md

 }
 ```
 ## Question 2:
-Write a program to enter a sequence of integers and find their sum.
+Write a program to enter a sequence of non-negative integers and find their sum.
+The sequence of inputs gets terminated when the user enters -1.
 ```
-Input(Enter -1 to quit): 1 2 1 8 8 9 K
+Input(Enter -1 to quit): 1 2 1 8 8 9 -1
 Output: 29
 ```
 ```
-Input(Enter -1 to quit): 1 K
+Input(Enter -1 to quit): 1 -1
 Output: 1
 ```
 ### Solution